Price: $ / person

 -Gasoline, entrance fees and boat tickets

-– Bike damage (e.g. broken levers, heavily bent rims/handlebars/frame, burnt out clutch plates due to improper gear use).
+– Bike damage (e.g. broken levers, heavily bent rims/handlebars/frame, broken or cracked headlight, burnt out clutch plates due to improper gear use).
+Bike transportation by truck in case of being heavily damaged.

 – Personal travel insurance or emergency transportation.